monsoonmaelstrom/book2/book2.md

 ----

-It’s a bit after noon, almost exactly forty-eight hours later, that we anchor in a protected cove, and a dinghy begins rowing to shore.
+It’s a bit after noon, almost exactly forty-eight hours later, when we anchor in a protected cove, and a dinghy begins rowing to shore.
 Lewis knows what he’s about.
 I’ll give him that.

 I wait, staring over the port railing, waiting for chaos incarnate to appear.
 Alex and Liam stand next to me, and the look Alex wears is as grim as my own.
 Liam has no idea what’s coming.